mo100saad/SpaceThreading/README.txt

 Run the Program:

-Execute the compiled program with: sh
+Execute the compiled program with:
-Copy code
-./cuinspace
+    - ./cuinspace

 Clean Up Build Artifacts:

-To remove object files and the executable: sh
+To remove object files and the executable:
-Copy code
-make clean
+    - make clean

 Optional Debugging and Memory Check:

-To test for memory leaks and invalid memory usage, use: sh
+To test for memory leaks and invalid memory usage, use:
-Copy code
-valgrind --leak-check=full --track-origins=yes ./cuinspace
+    - valgrind --leak-check=full --track-origins=yes ./cuinspace

 Citations